Can a Psychological Astrologer Tell You Who You Are?

 Freed explains that much of psychological astrology is based on “archetypes” Jung studied, which are the universal themes that touch human experience, such as mother, father, love, and hate.
 For example, in psychological astrology, the moon represents the mother and mothering, she says.

-Psychological astrologers look underneath at what’s motivating your behavior.
+Psychological astrologers look underneath at what’s motivating your behaviour.
 It’s not telling you what you are, it’s telling you why you are.

 Advertisement